michtnt/advent-of-code-2022/day4/README.md

 So, in this example, the number of overlapping assignment pairs is 4.

 In how many assignment pairs do the ranges overlap?

+Your puzzle answer was 872.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

+If you still want to see it, you can get your puzzle input.

+You can also [Share] this puzzle.